bobjrsenior/SMBBMCourseModifier/README.md

 5. (BepInEx Only for now) Change the "next_step" for goals to 0 or a negative number

 Disclaimers:
+1. Backup your save file so you don't mess up your local times
-1. (BepInEx Only for now) Making the goal with a next_step negative enough to go to stage 0 (or a negative stage) soft locks the game
+2. (BepInEx Only for now) Making the goal with a next_step negative enough to go to stage 0 (or a negative stage) soft locks the game

 ## Installing for Banana Mod Manager

+1. Backup your save file so you don't mess up your local times
-1. Download the SMBBMCourseModifier.BMM.zip file from the Releases page
+2. Download the SMBBMCourseModifier.BMM.zip file from the Releases page
-2. Extract it in your main game folder (the zip file structure should put the plugin in the right place)
+3. Extract it in your main game folder (the zip file structure should put the plugin in the right place)
-3. Enable it within BMM
+4. Enable it within BMM

 ## Installing for BepInEx (Required if running through wine/proton)